NASTaR: NovaSAR Automated Ship Target Recognition Dataset: The Dataset

 Two data filtering steps were applied: one to remove duplicate patches where multiple ships were located close together, and another to eliminate low-quality patches with excessive noise or unclear ship patterns.
 As a result, 198 inshore and 5 offshore duplicate patches were removed, along with 1059 inshore and 262 offshore low-quality patches.
+A detailed breakdown of the filtering steps and the resulting per-class sample counts is provided in Supplementary Material~S1 and S2.
+The largest reduction occurs for fishing vessels, primarily due to their smaller size and weaker or partially obscured signatures in S-band SAR imagery.
+Despite this reduction, the relative class frequency ordering remains consistent, indicating that the filtering process does not introduce substantial class imbalance or bias.
 The final dataset consists of 1891 ship patches, including 703 inshore and 1188 offshore samples.
 To extract ship wake samples, AIS-derived SOG data was used to identify ships moving faster than 1 m/s, which are likely to generate visible wake patterns.
 Initially, 1151 wake candidate patches were extracted.
 After filtering out low-quality samples (where wake visibility was poor due to a number of factors including sea state and SAR viewing geometry), 500 wake patches were retained.
 Each wake patch is sized at 1024×1024 pixels (2560×2560 m² on the ground), with the ship positioned in a corner rather than the center to better capture the extended wake pattern.
 The flowchart of semi-automated extraction and labeling of ship and ship wake patches is shown in Fig.~\ref{fig:flowchart}.

 The complete extracted dataset comprises over 23 distinct ship types, including cargo, tanker, fishing, passenger, and sailing vessels.
 Fig.~\ref{fig:shipbarchart} shows the distribution of the top 10 ship types in the dataset.
 Fishing vessels are the most prevalent in the initial dataset, while cargo ships dominate after filtering, particularly in offshore regions.
 Cargo ships also constitute the majority of samples in the ship wake dataset, followed by tanker and passenger ships (Fig.~\ref{fig:wakepiechart}).